Ronald Acuña Jr. Player Props: Braves vs. Cubs

-On Friday, Ronald Acuna Jr. (batting .412 in his past 10 games) and the Atlanta Braves play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
-First pitch is at 2:20 PM ET.
+Ronald Acuna Jr. -- batting .429 in his past 10 games -- will be in action for the Atlanta Braves against the Chicago Cubs, with Javier Assad on the mound, on August 5 at 2:20 PM ET.

-In his previous game, he collected three RBI (going 3-for-4 with a double, a home run and a walk) against the Angels.
+In his most recent game, he had three hits (going 3-for-5 with a triple and an RBI) against the Cubs.

 Ronald Acuña Jr. Game Info & Props vs. the Cubs